abhixdd/QuickSnippets/README.md

 QuickSnippets is still under development, and contributions are welcome!
 Feel free to open issues or submit pull requests to improve the app.

+##  License

+This project is protected under the [MIT](https://opensource.org/license/mit) License.
+For more details, refer to the [LICENSE](https://github.com/abhixdd/QuickSnippets/blob/main/LICENSE.txt) file.